brandon-m-wang/cs198-75/src/web-hw/hw8.md

       work properly before moving on.
   - type: phs
     partheader: "Part 10: Frontend Dependencies and Environment Set-up"
+  - type: ps
+    paragraph: "Open a terminal and navigate to the
+      <mark><code>react-client</code></mark> folder.
+Run <mark><code>npm
+      install</code></mark> which will install all the necessary dependencies for the frontend component of this project.
+Under this same directory, create a file called <mark><code>.env</code></mark>.
+Inside, include the following line to specify your public folder directory (where all assets will be stored within your Node.js webserver):"
+  - type: cbs
+    codeblock:
+      code: REACT_APP_PUBLIC_FOLDER = http://localhost:8800/images/
+      lang: html
   - type: phs
     partheader: "Part 11: User Context"
   - type: phs